MRK-HINAGPIS/how-to-cook-cinnamonrolls/README.md

-# How to cook Cinnamon Rolls
+# How to bake Cinnamon Rolls
 ## This website will guide you how to make Cinnamon rolls.

 ![cinnamon roll](https://user-images.githubusercontent.com/99865266/159630630-e1f349bc-ae56-4f29-b462-823ab3d3bae3.jpg)